AdamKenning/CE201-TeamProject/ProjectDocuments/Report/Sections/TeamEffortLog.md

   - Organized how to split up the workload
     - Split website into 6 fundamental pages
     - Each person designs 1 page (Mobile & Desktop)
-  - Created and Shared Page Design File on Google Drive for live editing
+  - Created laid out and Shared Page Design File on Google Drive for live editing
     - https://docs.google.com/drawings/d/1UGq0MjYq5Gtoi0dJ2RKN296XIFP19lSZOgtvojr--wU/edit?usp=sharing
   - Designed my page
   - Note : I allowed everyone to pick their pages and i accepted the last one.